 Certain health conditions, such as acute meningitis and food poisoning, are notifiable diseases and require a response from the school.
 The link below provides a list of these diseases, what to do in the event of an occurrence in school and general advice and guidance, such as templates for letters to parents.
-In these circumstances the CEO of WPT needs to be made aware immediately by completing the report of an infectious illness / outbreak form.
+In these circumstances the CEO of WPT needs to be made aware immediately.